Your Top 10 Renovation FAQs, Answered

 Are the people working on my job your employees?

 All projects are managed and staffed by fully-insured, full-time JM Construction employees.
-We do also use subcontractors for some key pieces of a project, such as plumbing and electrical wiring.
-Rest assured, these subcontractors are our trusted vendors who carry the same seal of quality as our company.
-The question shouldn’t be if a construction firm uses subcontractors—it’s a nature of our business—but how we vet, qualify, and guarantee their people and their work.
+We do also use Trade Partners for some key pieces of a project, such as plumbing and electrical wiring.
+Rest assured, these Trade Partners are our trusted vendors who carry the same seal of quality as our company.
+The question shouldn’t be if a construction firm uses Trade Partners—it’s a nature of our business—but how we vet, qualify, and guarantee their people and their work.

 Are you licensed with the state?